studenttwok/Django-CMS-Starter/README.md

 4. Create a group named 'Writer' for writers.
 You can grant every permissions that start with cms, except 'cms | pages', 'cms | page image' and 'cms | profile'.
 For 'cms | profile', you can grant 'cms | profile | Can change profile' and 'cms | profile | Can view profile'.
 A writer can only see and modify his profile in the admin panel.

 5. Create accounts for the writers in the 'User' section of the admin panel.
 Don't forget to add them to the 'Writer' group.
+Also please check 'Staff status' in the panel or they woun't be able to login to the admin portal.

 6. Writers can log in to the admin panel with their account and perform a limited number of actions.
 They can modify their profile and password in the admin panel as well.